-What Kinds of Fish Can Live with Goldfish?
+What Fish Can Live With Goldfish?

 Goldfish are likely to happily live with Rosy Barbs, Loaches, Zebra Danios, Plecos, and Corydoras.
 These species are relatively peaceful and match the size of the goldfish.
 Those fish also require similar conditions as goldfish, including pH, temperature, filtration, and tank size.

 If you have no previous experience with those fish, here is what you should know:

 - Rosy Barbs – Rosy barbs are considered attractive tankmates because they are social and enjoy the company of other fish.
 Like goldfish, rosy barbs grow to an average of 6 inches, which means that goldfish cannot eat them.
 They also don’t require that much attention.